Program Contact: Martine Mirrione 203-582-8117

 Mission Statement

 The mission of Quinnipiac University’s Master of Health Science in Biomedical Sciences program is to provide students with the cutting-edge skills they need to manage the more complex operations carried out today in hospitals and research facilities, as well as allowing students to develop their critical thinking skills and knowledge of the biomedical sciences, sought after by PhD programs and medical schools.
-The two specialties included in the program (biomedical sciences and microbiology) and the integration of courses from these individual specialties provides the student with a comprehensive knowledge to meet the education and technical needs of the biomedical profession in pharmaceutical, biotechnology, diagnostics and medical research.
+The two specialties included in the program (biomedical sciences and microbiology) and the integration of courses from these individual specialties provide the student with a comprehensive knowledge to meet the education and technical needs of the biomedical profession in pharmaceutical, biotechnology, diagnostics and medical research.
 Students are guided in the principles and methods of scientific research, and they gain knowledge of the latest advances in biomedical, biotechnological and laboratory sciences—all directly applicable to real-world work environments.

-To be considered for admission into the biomedical sciences program, applicants must meet the following requirements:
+To be considered for admission into the Biomedical Sciences program, applicants must meet the following requirements:

 • Bachelor’s degree in the biological, medical or health sciences from a regionally accredited institution in the U.S. or Canada.